kholia/Pico-FT8-TX/README.md

 Step 3: Power the Pico board

-Step 4: Wait for the start time of the next FT8 transfer window.
-Press the button to start the next broadcast.

-Step 5: Use the WSJT-X software to check if the transfer is within the valid transfer window.
-If necessary, repeat the start procedure.
+Step 4: Use the WSJT-X software to check if the transfer is within the valid transfer window.

 # Amplifier?